-A teenage boy has or discovers a passion for a "girly" hobby (e.g. ballet, cooking, singing, double-Dutch), however his father is pushing him to follow a different "manly" one (e.g. baseball, basketball, banking, boxing...).
+A teenage boy has or discovers a passion for a "girly" hobby (e.g. ballet, cooking, singing, double-Dutch), however his father is pushing him to follow a different "manly" one (e.g. sports, manual labor, criminal activity, etc.).
 The boy is torn between his love of his father along with his masculine appearance to his friends and his love of his newfound secret hobby.
-In the end his dad finds out about his son's "girly" hobby—he'll either be against it at first but eventually come around to it or it's revealed he doesn't have a problem with it and is fine with his son pursuing it.
+In the end, his dad finds out about his son's "girly" hobby—he'll either be against it at first but eventually come around to it or it's revealed that the dad never had a problem with it and is fine with his son pursuing it.
 Either way, the son will usually either give up the "manly" hobby for the "girly" hobby or he'll find a way to continue pursuing both at the same time.

-As a subtrope of Coming-of-Age Story, generally stars teenagers since that's generally when people start to find their way as individuals.
+As a subtrope of Coming-of-Age Story, usually stars teenagers since that's generally when people start to find their way as individuals.
 It's also common for these boys to be motherless.
-If she's around, however, she's likely to be supportive of it (at least more so than her husband), which could lead to tension with her husband.
+But if their mom is around, she's likely to be supportive of it (at least more so than her husband), which could lead to tension between the boy's parents.

 Openly embracing their passion may result in I Am What I Am.